Safe Haven Program

 While these women seek help and shelter from abusive living situations, KHS provides a safe, anonymous home for their beloved dogs and cats.
 This program not only provides a safe place for the pets, but also helps puts the family at ease, knowing their furry friends will receive care and love until they can be reunited.

-The Center for Women & Families presented their first-ever "Partner of Distinction" award to the Kentucky Humane Society's Safe Haven program on February 26, 2009.
+The Center for Women & Families presented their "Partner of Distinction" award to the Kentucky Humane Society's Safe Haven program on February 26, 2009.